Pataua

-Pataua (Pātaua) is a settlement in Northland Region, New Zealand.
-It lies at the mouth of the Pataua River on the Pacific Ocean.
-Pataua North and Pataua South are separated by a footbridge over the estuary.
+Pataua (Pātaua) is a settlement in the Whangarei District of Northland, New Zealand.
+It sits on both sides of the Pataua River, at its mouth on the Pacific Ocean.
+Pataua North and Pataua South are connected by a footbridge over the estuary that was built in 1958.

+Pataua South sits on an estuary plain at the base of a peninsula that runs eastward, with the Pataua River estuary and the ocean to its north and the Taiharuru River estuary to its south.
+The peninsula was an island, being surrounded by water and swampland, until the swamp was drained for agricultural land.
+The peninsula is still known as Pataua Island.
+The swamp was nicknamed Frog Town because of its many frogs.
+The Pataua Island Track, managed by the Department of Conservation, runs to a small ocean beach known as Frog Town Beach.

-A community hall is run by the Pataua Outdoor Education and Recreation Trust that is now used mostly for school camps by Primary and Secondary schools from the Whangarei District.
-It was once a one-room school but the school closed in the 1980s due to low numbers.
+Pataua North is mostly built on coastal dunelands.
+The Pataua Outdoor Education and Recreation Trust runs a community hall there that is now used mostly for school camps by primary and secondary schools from the Whangarei District.
+The site was the location of Pataua School until it closed in 1972.

 In recent years a number of the surrounding beef farms have moved towards permaculture, sustainability, and ecotourism.
-It is also a popular surfing destination.

-The local Pātaua Marae is a meeting ground for the Ngātiwai hapū of Ngāti Kororā.
+The river mouth bar and Parauwanui Beach at Pataua North are suitable for surfing, though care must be taken for rip currents, especially near the river mouth.

+Pātaua Marae at Pataua South belongs to the Ngāti Kororā hapū, part of Ngātiwai.
+The marae has no meeting house.

 Demographics

 Statistics New Zealand describes Pataua as a rural settlement.
 The settlement covers 0.33 km2 and had an estimated population of as of with a population density of people per km^{2}.
 The settlement is part of the larger Pataua statistical area.